Tianhao Wang (王天浩)

 tianhaowang@ucsd.edu

-I am a Research Assistant Professor in the Toyota Technological Institute at Chicago.
+I am an Assistant Professor in the Halıcıoğlu Data Science Institute at University of California, San Diego.
 I am broadly interested in various aspects of machine learning, optimization, and statistics.

-Prior to TTIC, I received my Ph.D. from the Department of Statistics and Data Science at Yale University, where I was fortunate to be advised by Zhou Fan.
+Prior to UCSD, I was a Research Assistant Professor in the Toyota Technological Institute at Chicago from 2024 to 2025, working with Zhiyuan Li and Nathan Srebro.
+Before that, I received my Ph.D. from the Department of Statistics and Data Science at Yale University, where I was fortunate to be advised by Zhou Fan.
 I obtained my Bachelor’s degree in mathematics with a dual degree in computer science at the University of Science and Technology of China.

 CVRecent papers(*: equal contribution)